frederikvig/nyum/README.md

 Below the screenshots, you'll find some notes on [setting this tool up](#setup), [running it](#building), [formatting your recipes](#formatting), and [deploying the generated site](#deployment).

+## Design (this fork)

+This is [Frederik Vig's](https://recipes.frederikvig.com) fork.
+The Pandoc + Bash structure is preserved, but the design language has been substantially reworked into an editorial cookbook aesthetic.
+The screenshots in the next section show the original upstream design and **don't reflect this fork**; the live site is at [recipes.frederikvig.com](https://recipes.frederikvig.com).

+What's different:

+- **Typography.** [Fraunces](https://fonts.google.com/specimen/Fraunces) variable serif (using its OPSZ / SOFT / WONK axes for display vs. body) + [DM Mono](https://fonts.google.com/specimen/DM+Mono) for quantities and labels.
+Replaces the upstream Barlow + Lora pairing; loaded via Google Fonts.
+- **Palette.** Warm cream paper (`#F4EFE6`) + ink (`#181610`) + tomato accent (`#B74122`) + sage for vegan tags.
+Subtle inline-SVG noise overlay for paper texture.
+Light/dark via `prefers-color-scheme`; dark mode is a warm dark brown.
+- **Index page.** Centered serif masthead with a small italic ornament; compact "Today's Pick" block (daily-rotating favorite, deterministic by date — picks roll over at local midnight); typographic mono-uppercase category nav with `·` separators (replaces the upstream chip-style pill nav); sticky-sidebar category sections (italic tomato category name pinned on the left as you scroll the recipe list).
+- **Recipe page.** Centered editorial header, full-bleed 16:9 hero, four-cell meta strip (yields / time / source / updated), drop-cap description (heuristically suppressed when the description begins with a proper-noun pair like *Julia Child's*), italic Fraunces oldstyle-numeral steps with tomato underlines, right-aligned ingredient quantities sitting flush against the names.
+- **Multi-category support.** `category:` accepts a YAML list (e.g. `[Dinner, Chicken]`); the recipe appears under each category on the index.
+The first listed category is used for the breadcrumb back-link on the recipe page.
+- **Search.** Dedicated `search.html` page (renders all matches inline, hydrates from `?q=`) plus the existing dropdown on the index — when there are more than 4 matches, the dropdown shows top 4 + a *"View all N results →"* overflow link.
+Multi-word queries match per-token with stop-word filtering ("almond recipe" finds Almond Crescent Cookies even though no recipe contains the literal word "recipe").
+- **Source field.** When `source:` is a URL, the displayed text is the cleaned hostname (e.g. `youtube.com`); when it's a non-URL string (e.g. a book title), it renders as plain text.
+- **Print stylesheet.** Kitchen-friendly: title + meta strip + numbered three-column steps.
+Hero, tags, decorative ornaments, footer, and animations are all hidden in print, and `page-break-inside: avoid` keeps a step from splitting across pages.
+- **Build performance.** Original sequential build (~36 s) is now ~4 s on a multi-core machine: pandoc invocations parallelized via `xargs -P`, the per-recipe metadata GROUP BY rewritten in awk (one pass instead of `~5×N` shell-process spawns), and the search-index assembly collapsed to a single awk pipeline.
+See `build.sh` and `_templates/technical/group_by_category.awk`.

 ## Screenshots

 If you prefer a live website over the following screenshots, feel free to **check out the [demo on GitHub Pages](https://doersino.github.io/nyum/_site/index.html)**!